KEY POINTS FOR SELLING YOUR SENIOR OR ADULT RESIDENTIAL FACILITY

 Capital expenditures for new assets are typically presented on a balance sheet, and include such items as a new roof, water heater, A/C and heating unit.
 These capital expenditures and any other significant balance sheet items, such as an increase in accounts receivable, should also be noted.

-The profit and loss statements for the prior 2 years plus the current year-to-date will provide vital information about the financial performance of your senior care facility.
+The profit and loss statements for the prior 2 years plus the current year-to-date will provide vital information about the financial performance of your senior or adult care facility.
 Financial statements are the tool your real estate professional will employ to determine the value of your business.

-Income statements assist the buyer in analyzing the profitability of your home.
+Income statements assist the buyer in analyzing the profitability of your business.
 An accurate income statement is crucial to the evaluation of the financial status of the facility and will help buyers determine whether your home is a wise investment decision.

 INCOME STATEMENTS (Profit and Loss, P&Ls)